Please use the contact section below.

 This policy applies to research with: 1) human embryos; 2) human embryonic stem cells and cell lines, whether derived from IVF embryos or through somatic cell nuclear transfer (SCNT); 3) human induced pluripotent stem cells (iPS cells) or other sources of human pluripotent stem (hPS) cells that are intended to make or contribute to an embryo or a germ cell (oocytes or sperm); and 4) mixed human-animal entities containing cells derived from human embryos, human iPS or through human SCNT (“covered research”).

-Researchers who wish to use federal funds for human stem cell research must meet the requirements imposed under federal law to obtain and use federal funds for this purpose.
-Federal funds are allowable only for research using federally approved human embryonic stem cell (hESC) lines or for research that involves no more than minimal risk to embryos.
+Researchers who wish to use federal funds for covered research must meet the requirements imposed under federal law to obtain and use federal funds for this purpose.
+Federal funds are allowable for research using only federally approved human embryonic stem cell (hESC) lines.

 As per the NIH Guidelines for Research Using Human Stem Cells, no federal funding may be used, either directly or indirectly, to support the derivation of new hESC lines or research using hESC lines derived from any source other than excess in vitro fertilization embryos created for reproductive purposes.
+Federal funds may not be used for the creation of a human embryo or embryos for research purposes, or research that involves more than minimal risk to embryos.
 The University extends this same funding prohibition to the use of funds from the State of Minnesota.